 Certified copies of Maryland Birth Certificates are provided at the Carroll County Health Department.
 A certified copy is printed on special paper that cannot be easily duplicated.
-Certified copies can be used for passports, school enrollment, social services, retirement, and other legal purposes.
+Certified copies can be used to obtain a driver’s license or passport, and for school enrollment, social services, retirement, and other legal purposes.

 Only birth certificates for people born in Maryland are available at the Carroll County Health Department.

-Due to the Federal REAL ID Act, documents including a certified copy of your birth certificate may be required to renew your Maryland Driver’s License or Identification Card.
+Due to the Federal REAL ID Act, documents including a certified copy of your birth certificate may be required to apply for and renew your Maryland Driver’s License or Identification Card.
 For information on Real ID and the MVA, visit the Maryland Motor Vehicle Administration’s Real ID page.

-Changes, corrections, and adoptions are provided by Maryland’s Division of Vital Records and not at the Health Department.
+Changes and corrections are provided by Maryland’s Division of Vital Records and not at the Health Department.
 For more information, contact the Maryland Division of Vital Records (DVR) at 800-832-3277 or 410-764-3038, or visit the Vital Statistics Administration page.

 Please contact the Carroll County Health Department at 410-876-2152 for more information.